Simple Present Tense - Structure, Uses, Examples & Rules to Add -s, -es, -ies

 2. Noun Singular – John likes coffee.

-3. Singular Indefinite Pronoun – Everybody loves holiday.
+3. Singular Indefinite Pronoun – Everybody loves a holiday.

 Rules to Add -s, -es, -ies :